cristianoliveira/awesome4girls/README.md

   - [Chick Tech](http://chicktech.org/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Flag_of_the_United_States.svg" alt="United States" width="30">

     We facilitate hands-on technology-centric events to empower, support, and increase the confidence of women and girls.
 Through our events, we build community, empower participants to see themselves as leaders and provide networking and mentoring opportunities in the rapidly growing high-tech industry.

   - [OS4W](https://os4w.org/)

-    It is a resource for connecting all women, including women of color and transgender women, to open source projects that are welcoming, inclusive, and appreciative of diversity in their contributors.
+    OS4W is a resource for connecting all women, including women of color and transgender women, to open source projects that are welcoming, inclusive, and appreciative of diversity in their contributors.
 The site features a directory for finding mentors and pair partners as well as a curated list of open source projects with codes of conduct.

   - [She++](http://www.sheplusplus.org/)

      It is a social enterprise that empowers women to make their mark on the technology industry.
 We believe that when women are equally represented in technology development, we accelerate innovation for those who need it most.

 ## Other Initiatives

 ### Awards